The Best Car Insurance Companies in Alaska

 The Average Cost of Car Insurance in Alaska

 The exact cost of your insurance policy may vary.
-This depends on factors like where you live, such as local weather hazards, crime rates and the number of uninsured drivers in your state.
+This depends on factors like where you live (for example, Anchorage and Mat‑Su cities often price higher than Southeast Alaska cities like Juneau, Sitka and Ketchikan), local weather hazards, crime rates and the number of uninsured drivers in your state.
 Traditional factors, such as your credit score, the car you drive and how much you drive each year, will also impact how much you pay each year for auto insurance in Alaska.
+Since 2021, premiums have generally risen as repair, medical and vehicle costs increased; many insurers implemented rate changes through 2024–2025, so using telematics, bundling and deductible strategies can help manage costs.

 Top 3 Cheapest Car Insurance Companies in Alaska